carpentries/instructor-training/_extras/training_calendar.md

 #### The Carpentries Instructor Training Calendar
 ###  January to December 2019

+Trainees can register for events listed below by clicking on the link for that event and completing the registration through Eventbrite.
 If you are with a member site ready to schedule your instructor training session, you should have received an email with a code for your team to register.
-People affiliated with member sites can register at any time during their membership term.
+People affiliated with member sites can register at any time during their site's membership term.

 If you are joining through our open application program, applications are reviewed on a rolling basis.
 Applicants who are accepted will receive a code to register for an event below.
 Open applicants can register no earlier than one month before each event.